 At a pain clinic, patients will be seen by a pain medicine specialist and be offered a comprehensive and specialised assessment.
-This is likely to be multi-disciplinary.
-Disciplines represented include specialist nursing, pain medicine specialist, clinical pain counselor and acupuncturist.
-Professional roles in these clinics may vary or have some overlap.
+This is likely to be multidisciplinary.
+Disciplines represented include specialist nursing, pain medicine specialist, clinical pain counsellor and acupuncturist.

 - Biopsychosocial and mechanical assessment

 - Training for patients in non-pharmacologic approaches